SedriaRenee/SWEN746-GroupFour/README.md

 Feature 8:

-  Criteria I:
-    Hosts can input and tag food allergies when creating an event.
+  Criteria I:Hosts can input and tag food allergies when creating an event.

   Criteria II: